Intersection Number, Length, and Systole on Compact Hyperbolic Surfaces: Hyperbolic geometry

-The following lemma describes an important property of thin parts and clarifies why $r_k$ is defined as above.
+The following lemma describes an essential property of thin parts and justifies the definition of $r_k$.

-\begin{Lemma} Assume that $\alpha$ is a geodesic arc in the collar of $\gamma$ with endpoints on one collar's boundary.
-If $\alpha$ does not intersect itself, then it is disjoint from the interior of $O(thin,\gamma)$. \end{Lemma}
+\begin{Lem} Let $\alpha$ be a geodesic arc in the collar of $\gamma$ with endpoints on one boundary of the collar.
+Assume that $\alpha$ does not intersect itself; then it is disjoint from the interior of $O(thin,\gamma)$. \end{Lem}

 \begin{proof}